 The decision model was evaluated over a lifetime time horizon with three-month cycles.
-The probability of moving from "Initial Treatment" to "Complete Response/Disease-free" was determined from CR to treatment at three months from clinical trials.
-40,60,69,73 The probability of moving from "Complete Response/Disease-free" to "Persistent/Recurrent NMIBC" was determined from HGRFS survival at six, nine, and 12 months and were time varying.
-The probability of HGRFS at either 12 or 24 months, whichever time period was greater and available from clinical trials, was used to estimate the probability of remaining in the "Persistent/Recurrent NMIBC" Markov state for all time periods greater than 12 months.
-The appropriate form of the equation P=1-e-kt was used to estimate the three-month probability to match the model's cycle length.
+The probability of moving from "Initial Treatment" to "Complete Response/Disease-free" was determined from CR to treatment at three months from clinical trials.^{18,20,78,81}

+For population 1, the probability of moving from "Disease-free" to "Persistent/Recurrent NMIBC" was determined from CR, when available, at 6, 9, and 12 months and were time varying.
+When CR was not reported, as in the case of gemcitabine ± docetaxel, HGRFS was used as a proxy for CR.
+For population 2, the probability of moving from "Disease-free" to "Persistent/Recurrent NMIBC" was determined from HGRFS survival at 6, 9, 12 months and were time varying.
+The probability of HGRFS between 12 and 24 months was used to estimate the probability of remaining in the "Persistent/Recurrent NMIBC" Markov state for all time periods greater than 12 months.
+The appropriate form of the equation P=1-e^{-kt} was used to estimate the three-month probability to match the model's cycle length.